SShenoy14/Boolean-SAT-Using-Grovers-Algorithm/README.md

 # Roadmap

 1) We assign a qubit to each person.
 We also formulate a boolean expression that satisfies the problem constraints.
-2) Assuming Alice,Bob,Charles,Dave and Eve as A,B,C,D and E respectively, our boolean expression is (A & B & ~((C & ~D) | (C & D & E))).
-Any combination of ABCDE that satisfies the aforementioned expression is a solution to our problem.
+2) Assuming Alice,Bob,Charles,Dave and Eve as A,B,C,D and E respectively, any combination of ABCDE that satisfies the aforementioned expression is a solution to our problem.
 3) We construct a phase oracle corresponding to the above mentioned boolean expression.
 4) We construct the standard reflector used in Grover's Algorithms.
 5) We create the final circuit initialising the state to a uniform superposition and then sequentially apply the oracle and reflectors.